 As I was finishing up with that settlement, I got word that I was being sued again.

-This time RainSoft is suing me for this article: Is Home Depot’s Water Test from RainSoft a Scam?
+This time a water purification company is suing me for writing what amounted to a Yelp review.
 You can make your own assessment if there is anything in there that would even seem illegal, but I felt like I was simply telling a personal story of what happened when I tried to get purified water when our county alerted us to a possible issue.
 The additional information I found was as accurate as I could find.

-I had communicated with a RainSoft VP soon after I wrote the article and they didn’t express any concerns about the content.
+I had communicated with the company VP soon after I wrote the article and they didn’t express any concerns about the content.
 Eighteen months later they seem to have changed their opinion.
-The only thing that I can think of that has changed is that Google has decided it is a very good article that people should read when they search for RainSoft.
+The only thing that I can think of that has changed is that Google has decided it is a very good article about that company.
 If that’s really the reason for the lawsuit (as I suspect), I can understand why they’d be unhappy.
-I look at it as a Yelp review, that isn’t particularly favorable.
-In this case, I even praised RainSoft’s products.
+In this case, I didn’t like the sales method, but I did praise the company’s products.

 I asked my lawyer what the difference is and he said that typically companies don’t sue over bad Yelp reviews.
 If someone is sued over a bad Yelp review, they typically would simply delete the review and eat at a different restaurant in the future.
 As a consumer advocate, I feel that I have to meet a higher standard to not delete helpful information.
 I owe it to readers like you.

-Unfortunately, RainSoft didn’t attempt to express any concerns to me before filing the lawsuit.
+Unfortunately, the company didn’t attempt to express any concerns to me before filing the lawsuit.
 That’s not what I would I have expected from a responsible company, especially since the lines of communication were already open.
-In our last conversation, I had told RainSoft that I’d love to help them do better with consumers in the future.
+In our last conversation, I had told them that I’d love to help them do better with consumers in the future.
 My guess is that they saw that this can be effective way to remove undesirable information from the internet.
-I can understand why they would consider the information undesirable.

-The gravamen* of their complaint is that the presentation I received was from an independent distributor and that my article shouldn’t have been about RainSoft itself.
-After I saw a 3-hour specifically-branded RainSoft presentation on an iPad that only covered RainSoft products, I considered it to be about RainSoft.
-As I did more research, I found that people on the internet generally reviewed RainSoft presentations, not the independent distributors’ presentation.
-I’ve offered and continue to offer to clarify the RainSoft corporate structure in a way to appease RainSoft, but I haven’t gotten their approval to go forward with it.
+The gravamen* of their complaint is that the presentation I received was from an independent distributor and that my article shouldn’t have been about the company itself.
+After I saw a 3-hour specifically-branded presentation on an iPad that only covered the company’s products, I considered it to be about that company.
+As I did more research, I found that people on the internet generally did the same.
+I offered to offer to clarify the corporate structure, but I haven’t gotten their approval to go forward with it.
 For now it is up to the lawyers and courts to figure it out.

 There’s a lot more about this that I wish I could write.
 I can probably write most of them, but I’d want to clear it with my lawyer first and that’s a process that I’d like to avoid.